byuistats/DS250-Cannon/content/Slides/p3/d1/_index.md

   * JSON should look like a text example of a record, not a table
 3. Things for next project:
   * Be sure to give section headers meaningful titles (NOT "Question 1")
+  * Drop "my useless chart" from your graphs

 <br>